Skip to Content

 There is more to being part of a college community than living on campus.
 This three-week program instills the values of mutual respect, dedication to academic achievement, and opportunity for personal change and growth.
 When it is time for them to matriculate on to a college campus, students in this program will be better prepared to interact with faculty members and fellow students.

-Program Dates: Saturday July 6 – Saturday, July 27, 2024*
+Saturday, July 6 – Saturday, July 27, 2024*

 Costs: Traditional Track: $5,990

-Social Pragmatics Track: $7,190
+Social Pragmatics Track: $7,390

 Plus $150 refundable damage deposit

-(Cost includes double occupancy residence hall room, meals, and activities).
+(Cost includes double occupancy residence hall room, meals, and activities.)

 During the program students are encouraged to develop a greater appreciation of learning through experiential and practical activities.
 Students learn to apply writing process strategies, understand their academic strengths and personal learning style, integrate stronger academic strategies and practices, and begin to focus on the development of better habits for success.

 We know not everyone learns in the same way.
-Our experience with young people who learn differently suggests a sense of self and good insight into one’s individual learning style can make a big difference in outcomes at school.
+Our experience with young people who learn differently suggests a sense of self and good insight into one’s individual learning style can make a significant difference in outcomes at school.

 Our experienced summer faculty and staff will help students begin to: